 Research by David Ireland et al has shown that by developing telemedicine chat-bots, using artificial intelligence (AI) and augmentative alternative communication (AAC) is a way of using technology to help autistic children interact with software that uses natural language processing.
 It can encourage children with autism to become engaged, work with occupational therapists and develop speech.

 Another study by Shelley Roberts has looked at how bedside technology can help patients participate in monitoring their nutrition whilst in hospital.
 This research shows that this technology has several advantages:

-All these things are aimed at avoiding malnutrition, dietary risks and mortality and giving a clear 24-hour diet history that is easy to assess and analyse.
+All these things are aimed at avoiding malnutrition, dietary risks and mortality and giving a clear 24-hour diet history that is easy to assess and analyze.

-In conclusion, telemedicine development has the ability to revolutionise the healthcare industry and make significant improvements to patients’ lives and the working conditions of healthcare staff in many ways:
+In conclusion, telemedicine development has the ability to revolutionize the healthcare industry and make significant improvements to patients’ lives and the working conditions of healthcare staff in many ways: